 A Thanksgiving Bible Lesson from our pastor (the Bible and Science and Health with Key to the Scriptures by Mary Baker Eddy).

 Testimonies/sharing of gratitude from you and other attendees appropriate for the occasion.

 Divine Love always has met and always will meet every human need.

 The Christian Science Organization for students, faculty, staff, and guests meets bi-weekly at the University of Michigan.
 Call the Christian Science Reading Room at 734-662-1694 for meeting time and location.

 Sentinel Radio Program

-The Christian Science Sentinel—Radio Edition is a weekly radio program broadcast around the world and released monthly on CD.
+The Christian Science Sentinel—Radio Edition is a weekly radio program.
 It includes insightful interviews and inspiring discussions on how God’s laws apply to current events and individual challenges today.
-You can hear this program locally every Sunday morning at 9:30am on WAAM 1600 AM.
+Click here to hear radio programs

 Christian Science practitioners are available to answer questions or give treatment through prayer for life challenges.
 Christian Science nurses provide skilled, practical care that is grounded in the spiritual healing method of Christian Science.
 Click here for more information.